 - Restricted vehicle access to the site, vehicles are to stick to nominated access paths. - Reduced speed limit for the private vehicles accessing the site.
-There are a number of speed limit signs we had mostly thought that this was a private track.
+There are a number of speed limit signs

 Might I add however that we have plans in the near future to move to this property.